toeverything/AFFiNE/docs/types-of-contributions.md

 ### :earth_asia: Translations

 AFFiNE is internationalized and available in multiple languages.
 The source content in this repository is written in English.
 We integrate with an external localization platform to work with the community in localizing the English content.

-**We do not currently offer this feature**, but we hope to in the future.
+You can find more info in our [internationalization docs](https://docs.affine.pro/affine/internationalization/welcome).